hanfak/topics-to-learn/testing-reading-maintaining/a-test-bk.md

 Another way to visualise your testing is to use consider where your tests fit in terms of the testing pyramid developed by Mike Cohn in Succeeding in Agile.
 Cohen suggests a balance of testing types; write fewer tests that exercise the UI than tests that exercise core services (behaviours) and components (unit tests).
 This is just one approach though and not gospel.
 It’s certainly possible to invert the triangle and still have an effective testing strategy (we touched on this in the previous overview section).

-The testing triangle; fewer tests exist that exercise the UI than core services (behaviours) and components (units) The testing triangle; fewer tests exist that exercise the UI than core services (behaviours) and components (units)
+The testing triangle; fewer tests exist that exercise the UI than core services (behaviours) and components (units)

-Use a ports and adapters architecture
+## Use a ports and adapters architecture

 The traditional view of acceptance tests is that they are heavy weight, long running and coarse grained.
 This is because they usually test multiple components, often repeatedly over different scenarios.
 They’ll often exercise the UI and database and start up the full stack.

 Alistair Cockburn’s Hexagonal or ports and adapters architecture talks about decoupling these components to provide a lightweight alternative.
 When you decompose to components that can be tested independently, you can be more flexible about composing test scenarios.
 That way, scenarios no longer have to contain repeated fragments.